FUNDAMENTA-ING/FUNDAMENTA-DOC/DOCS/AUTOCADCOMANDS.md

   esc 0.001 | escalar lo q manda saxum con esta escala

 ### ESPACIO PAPEL
+> [!NOTE]

-Hold the CTRL button down after you select one or more, and drag/drop.
+> Hold the CTRL button down after you select one or more, and drag/drop.
 The more you select, the more you copy.
 Repeat until you get 20-30 and so on: there is no "copy this layout 20 times" option.

 ### REPLANTEO